yuaquintero/U4-Project-CNN/README.md

 ## Model

 The model it's a CNN with two convolutional layers with 32 and 64 neurons.
 Two maxpolling layers and one fully conected layer with 256 neurons.

+## Results

+In the first train, Overfit is evident, so transformations were made using the Keras ImageDataGenerator class.
+This notebook shows the results of both experiments